nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_mqtt_multi_service/README.rst

    :depth: 2

 This sample is a minimal, error tolerant, integrated demonstration of the :ref:`lib_nrf_cloud`, :ref:`lib_location`, and :ref:`lib_at_host` libraries.
-It demonstrates how you can use these libraries together to support Firmware-Over-The-Air (FOTA), location services, modem AT commands over UART, and periodic sensor samples in your `nRF Cloud`_-enabled application.
+It demonstrates how you can use these libraries together to support Firmware-Over-The-Air (FOTA), Location Services, periodic sensor samples, and more in your `nRF Cloud`_-enabled application.
 It also demonstrates how to implement error tolerance in your cellular applications without relying on reboot loops.

 .. _nrf_cloud_mqtt_multi_service_requirements: